Laboratory on Language Development in Neurodevelopmental Disorders

 Our goal is to use what we learn to promote more effective interventions for individuals with these disabilities.
 We expect to achieve this goal by sharing our findings with families, educators, and speech-language clinicians.
 We also are beginning to study ways in which language therapies can be made more effective.

-If you have a son or daughter with Down syndrome or fragile X syndrome who is between 6 and 23 years of age, you and your child are invited to participate in a research study being conducted by Dr. Leonard Abbeduto at the MIND Institute University of California, Davis, and four other sites across the United States.
+If you have a son or daughter with Down syndrome or fragile X syndrome aged 6.00 to 17.99 years of age, you and your child are invited to participate in a research study being conducted by Dr. Leonard Abbeduto at the Laboratory on Language Development in Neurodevelopmental Disorders at the MIND Institute, University of California, Davis and two other sites across the United States.

-If you would like to learn more about this study, please call the Study Coordinator at 916-703-0438 or email: firstname.lastname@example.org.
-We look forward to hearing from you.
+If you would like to learn more about this study, please call Vivian Nguyen at 916-703-0226 or email: firstname.lastname@example.org.